pearcetm/jscomut/README.md

         sampleLegend:{

             height: 100,
-            show:'yes',//if not 'yes' a scale of zero will hide the labels },
+            show: true, //if false (or falsey) a scale of zero will hide the labels },

         //colorLegend: defines the width of the legend of cell colors to the right of the grid.